-In our previous article on this subleading Psychiatrist pointed out that son, 143 Macquarie-street, Sydney. mental abnormalities and illnesseslike other sicknesses-are treated most successfully in their early stages.
+In our previous article on this subject, from the Health Department, a leading psychiatrist pointed out that mental abnormalities and illnesses like other sicknesses-are treated most successfully in their early stages.

 This is a foundation truth which cannot be emphasised too strongly.
-Much of the mental instability an lack of balance in later life is due to faulty training and irregular or unwise habit formation in early childhood.
+Much of the mental instability and lack of balance in later life in due to faulty training and irregular or unwise habit formation in early childhood.

 Thus the "difficult" child more often than not is the product of his parents' unwisdom or neglect.
-The result may not be definite insanity, but lack of wise training in childhood may be (and often is) the cause of mental and emotional instability throughout
+The result may not be definite insanity, but lack of wise training in childhood may be (and often is) the cause of mental and emotional instability throughout life.

-In the solution of these problems of childhood, the Psychiatrist, the Psychologist and the Social Worker. can all play a part, for the treatment of the child must have regard to his physical and mental state, his mental and educational abilities and his environment.
+In the solution of these problems of childhood, the psychiarist, the psychologist and the social worker, can play a part, for the treatment of the child must have regard to his physical and mental state, his mind and educational abilities and his environment.

-Nearly twenty-five years ago an organisation was founded in the United States whose objects were to improve the care and treatment of patients in mental hospitals, to explore the possibilities of preventing mental illness, and to form a meeting ground for all both inside and outside the medical profession who had to deal with mental sickness, with the object of following combined lines of research. and of providing expert opinion and information.
+Neary twenty-five years ago an organisation was founded in the United States whose objects were to improve the care and treatment of patients in mental hospitals, to explore the possibilities of preventing mental illness, and to form a meeting ground for all-both inside and outside the medical profession-who had to deal with mental sickness, with the object of following combined lines of research, and of providing expert opinion and information.